ARM-software/CMSIS-DSP/README.md

 ### Options to use

-* `-Ofast` must be used for best performances.
+* `-O3 -ffast-math` must be used for best performances.
-* When using Helium it is strongly advised to use `-Ofast`
+* When using Helium it is strongly advised to use `-O3 -ffast-math`
 * `GCC` is currently not giving good performances when targeting Helium.
 You should use the Arm compiler

 When float are used, then the fpu should be selected to ensure that the compiler is not using a software float emulation.